ddl-dave-heinicke/Data-Analyst-Workshop-Electricity/.ipynb_checkpoints/README-checkpoint.md

 <img src = readme_images/S3done.png width="800">
 </p>

-This concludes all labs in section 1 - Prepare Project and Data!
+This concludes all labs in section 1.

+We have now created a project, added collaborators and attached a data source.

 ## Section 2 - Work With Historic Data